Will Democrats 'Follow The Mueller Report To Where It Leads'?

 Will that be enough for a restive Democratic base?
 For now, Democrats are sticking to calling for the unredacted report, demanding Mueller testify and seeing what turns up under other rocks they're turning over in the myriad congressional investigations they now control.

-Trump's presidency may be "an exercise in normalizing extraordinary behavior," as the Washington Post's Dan Balz notes, but Democratic leaders believe the most likely way to remove him from office is... at the ballot box.
+Trump's presidency may be "an exercise in normalizing extraordinary behavior," as The Washington Post's Dan Balz notes, but Democratic leaders believe the most likely way to remove him from office is at the ballot box.